Cowa/SMA-Prototype/README.md

 In a near future:

+- DailyMotion videos

-- Musics sharing from SoundCloud
+- Musics sharing from SoundCloud (Spotify ?
+Deezer ?)

 - Code optimization

+- Better UI

 A quick look
 ------------